 Select an assortment of bright flowers.
 Refer to the Butterfly Garden Flowers & Plants by Region guide Plan on including more perennials (that grow back each year with no effort) as compared to annuals.
 Check William Moss's low maintenance ideas .
 You will need:

-• Host Plants: What your local caterpillar (larve) will eat.
+- Host Plants: What your local caterpillar (larve) will eat.
 Two common examples

-• Milkweed - this attracts the Monarch caterpillar.
+- Milkweed - this attracts the Monarch caterpillar.

-• Parsley - this attracts the Black Swallowtail caterpillar.
+- Parsley - this attracts the Black Swallowtail caterpillar.

-• Nectar Plants: These are food for the butterflies.
+- Nectar Plants: These are food for the butterflies.
 Butterflies like fluffy blooms like leatrice, lavender and Black-Eyed-Susan.
 A few excellent choices are

-• Lavender - excellent, sturdy, low maintenance will also keep mosquitoes away!
+- Lavender - excellent, sturdy, low maintenance will also keep mosquitoes away!

-• Swamp Milkweed - It also serves as the host plant for Monarch caterpillars.
+- Swamp Milkweed - It also serves as the host plant for Monarch caterpillars.

-• Aster - Asters are a perennial.
+- Aster - Asters are a perennial.
 Butterflies especially love native varieties.

-• Zinnia - this plant is attractive to a range of butterflies and they especially like the tall varieties.
+- Zinnia - this plant is attractive to a range of butterflies and they especially like the tall varieties.
 It is an annual and is easy to start from seed.

-• Bee Balm - It is a perennial.
+- Bee Balm - It is a perennial.

-• Heliotrope - this plant attracts a range of butterflies.
+- Heliotrope - this plant attracts a range of butterflies.
 It will remain a perennial in temperate zones but is only an annual in cold climates.

-• A Butterfly Bush - this is suitable for a Swallowtail.
+- A Butterfly Bush - this is suitable for a Swallowtail.
 Some varieties are considered invasive, so make sure to prevent seed production if you don't want them taking over your garden.

-(Source: WikiHow: how to create a butterfly garden
+(Source: WikiHow: how to create a butterfly garden)

 Step 3: Make A Butterfly Puddle

 Butterflies aren't able to drink from ponds or bird baths, they prefer shallow muddy puddles.
 Adding one will greatly increase the butterflies visiting.
-Here are a few ways to create a butterfly puddle: (Source: Wayfair.com)
+Here are a few ways to create a butterfly puddle: (Source: Wayfair.com)- Bury a clay pot at ground level.
+Fill it with sand and water.

-2. Fill a birdbath with sand and water.
+- Fill a birdbath with sand and water.

-3. Any area where you can have moist sand.
+- Any area where you can have moist sand.
 The key is keeping the sand moist.
 Increase its attractiveness by dissolving a teaspoon of salt in the water you use to wet the sand and by adding a small amount of compost to the puddle.
 Add rocks, twigs, or shells on the top of the sand to create perches for drinking butterflies.

 Involve children in making selections of flowers and plants.
 Help them create a list of tools, containers(if using), and plants.
 If possible take them along when you visit the local garden center or nursery.